 Engineers, architects, and scientists have been wondering for decades how this ingenious structure has stood the test of time and continues to tower majestically over Greece’s capital.

 This architectural and engineering wonder, with its height, width, and depth defining the very concept of perfect proportion, has kept its secrets for many centuries since its completion in the year 438 BC—that is, until engineers and architects recently revealed the Parthenon‘s design and construction secrets.

-The Parthenon’s design eccentricities are strengths
+The Acropolis Parthenon’s design eccentricities are its strengths.

 Several studies have found that despite the fact that the temple of the Parthenon does not even have a foundation it has triple anti-seismic protection which is responsible for keeping it upright after the many earthquakes and upheavals of the past 25 centuries.